jusqua/galaxy-book4-linux/README.md

 ---

-### Built-in monitor screen brightness changes struggles
+### Built-in monitor screen brightness changes struggles / Slow wake from sleep

 #### Description
 - When the screen brightness change hotkey is pressed the screen brightness takes a second to apply.
 - If the hotkey is kept pressed the brightness screen intensity jumps to a higher intensity instead of increasing gradually.

+#### Workaround
+- Adding `acpi.ec_delay=50` to the kernel parameters significantly decreases the ACPI notification delay.
+Thanks @FatGrizzly (see issue jusqua/galaxy-book4-linux#7).

 #### Thoughts
 - It works normally when using an external keyboard shortcut to change the screen brightness.

----

-### Battery disconnects from AC when fully charged

-#### Description
-- While the AC adapter is plugged and the battery is already full, intermittently, the AC disconnects from battery than reconnects again.

-#### Thoughts
-- This occurs since firmware update `P07CFP.020.250208.HQ`.
-- The charge cable can with malfunction.

 ---